 The thing is, confidence is a mental thing.
 If you spend your energy telling yourself you’re not good enough for her, you’ll be right.
 On the other hand, you are worth being around — so how about you demonstrate that instead?

 One cautionary note I’ll add here is to work on this over time.
+In time, you might find genuine confidence within yourself to ask if she likes you.
 See how people respond and adjust accordingly.
 Too much confidence is just arrogance and that’s not an attractive trait.

 2) Dress to impress (yourself)